VELD-Dev/riftripper/README.md

 - ⚔️ Swap/change/edit entities models<sup>**1**</sup>.

 ✅: Will be supported, at least for **Ratchet & Clank: Rift Apart**.
 ❔: Depending on what is being discovered and reversed, and depending on the events, it may possibly be supported.
-So maybe.
+So, maybe.
 ❌: Will for sure **not** be support for this version.
 Maybe in the future ?
 ⚔️: Will not be handled by the level editor. **You better check for an other tool.**